...

 Trademark registration in Kenya

 Trademarks are a type of intellectual property.
-They operate as a ‘badge of origin’, immediately alerting consumers that the goods or services in question originate from the trade mark owner.
+They operate as a ‘badge of origin’, immediately alerting consumers that the goods or services are from the owner.

 Despite their intangibility, they are powerful rights, playing a significant role in brand development, recognition, commercialisation and protection.
-An easily recognisable, trusted brand has an immediate advantage over its competitors, and, for some businesses, the intrinsic value of its trade mark can surpass that of all other assets.
+An easily recognisable, trusted brand has an immediate advantage over its competitors.

-In this guide, we explain the steps you will need to take to register a trade mark in Kenya and the available options to you if someone opposes your trade mark application.
+In this guide, we explain the steps you will need to take to register a trade mark in Kenya.

 When is the best time to register a trade mark?

-Ideally, you will register your trade mark as soon as possible, once you have set up your business and before you start, to protect your brand and prevent others from using it without permission.
+Ideally, you will register your trade mark once you have set up your business, to protect your brand.
 Delaying registration could leave your brand vulnerable to infringement by others.
-It is also likely to be more costly to your business if you discover a conflict after you have already commenced trading and built up goodwill in your mark, and then find that you must restrict your activities under the brand or even rebrand entirely.
+It is also likely to be more costly to your business if you discover a conflict before commencing your operation.

-If your brand is constantly evolving or you are unsure about its long-term viability, it may be prudent to delay your registration, but you should discuss this with trade mark registration experts to decide upon the best strategy for your business.
+If your brand is constantly evolving, it may be prudent to delay your registration.
+However, you should discuss this with trade mark registration experts to decide upon the best strategy for your business.

 What are the benefits of trade mark registration?

-By registering your brand name and other identifying features as trademarks, you secure a monopoly over the use of those marks in connection with the goods or services for which they are registered.
-A registered trade mark can be commercialised in the same way as tangible assets, through licence, sale or mortgage, and can be relied on to prevent third parties from copying your brand.
+By registering your brand name and trademarks, you secure a monopoly over the use of those marks.
+A registered trade mark can be commercialised in the same way as tangible assets, through a licence, sale or mortgage.

 Who will own the trade mark?